nelstevens/The-Daphnia-ruler/README.md

 ![](images/final_product_fin.jpg)
 ## Overview
 The Daphnia ruler is a command line program that can measure morphometric traits of Daphnia from images taken under a microscope.
-The Daphnia ruler works in both windows and linux and can measure the following traits:
+The Daphnia ruler works in windows, macOS and linux and can measure the following traits:
 * body size: measured from the center of the eye to the base of the tail (red line in image)
 * body size: approximated by fitting an ellipse around the Daphnia body (green line in image)
 * tail length (blue line in image)